 Understanding the Ayurvedic Doshas and having the ability to identify Kapha, Pitta and Vata constitutions in others gives yoga teachers and yoga therapists insights into client issues and greater awareness of client reactions.
 Being aware of the different Dosha characteristics provides the ability to tailor classes and programs for enhanced client engagement.

-Michael de Manincor, President of Yoga Australia, speaks on his vision for Yoga Australia.
+Michael de Manincor, former President of Yoga Australia, speaks on his vision for Yoga Australia.

 Rachel Kohn interviews Shakta Kaur, kundalini yoga teacher, Philip Stevens, neurophysiologist, yoga teacher and sleep scientist and Ayurvedic doctor, Ram Kumar